eProsima/Micro-XRCE-DDS-docs/docs/deployment.rst

 Deployment example
 ==================

-This part will show how to deploy a system using *Micro XRCE-DDS* in a real environment.
+This part will show how to deploy a system using *eProsima Micro XRCE-DDS* in a real environment.
 An example of this can be found into ``examples/Deployment`` folder.

 Previous tutorials are based in `all in one` examples, that is, examples that create entities, publish or subscribe and then delete the resources.
 One possible real purpose of this, consists in differentiate the logic of `creating entities` and the actions of `publishing and subscribing`.
 This can be done creating two differents *Clients*.
 One in charge of configure the entities in the *Agent*, and run possibly once, only for creating the entities at configuration time.
-And other/s that logs in the same session as the configure *Client* (sharing the entities) and only publishes or subscribes data.
+And other/s that logs in the same session as the configured *Client* (sharing the entities) and only publishes or subscribes data.

 This way allows to easily create *Clients* in a real scenario only with the purpose of send and receive data.
 Related to it, the concept of `profile` allows to build the *Client* library only with the chosen behavior (only publish or only subscribe, for example).